Skip to content

 # Get one instrument by exchange trading symbol.

-instrument = instruments.get_instrument_by_symbol("HDFCBANK", exchange="BSE")
+instrument = instruments.get_instrument_by_symbol("HDFCBANK", exchange="NSE")

 print(instrument)